christianalfoni/christianalfoni.github.io/_posts/2014-12-20-think-twice-about-classes.md

 Since we point to the actual object being built it is not possible to change the context of which it is run.

 #### Inheritance
 So a class in ES6 has the possibility to extend from an other class, but not only a specific "class" definition, but actually any constructor and its prototype.
-It also gets something brand new in JavaScript.
-A function, called **super**, that knows what method it is being called in and calls that same method on the extended "class" with the current context.
-It is not easy to learn JavaScript with such a function, I must say!
+It also takes JavaScript to a new level of abstraction.
+A function, called **super**, knows what method it is being called in and calls that same method on the extended "class" with the current context.
+"It just works that way, accept it" is not something you are used to in JavaScript.

 The challenge with thinking inheritance is that you have to compose in your head how an object actually looks like by looking into different classes AND follow the usage of super, it can get very complex.
 The classes also become completely dependant on each other because you do not compose smaller parts, only build on top of existing functionality. [inheritance is evil and must be destroyed](http://berniesumption.com/software/inheritance-is-evil-and-must-be-destroyed/).